Cattle's longstanding History in Hawaii

 - Due to market conditions and better prices on the mainland, we exported over 31,000 head, approximately $42,000,000 of cattle in 2015 (72% of supply)

-- Overall production of for local beef to 5.5 million lbs, which represents 6.2% of the beef consumed in Hawaii
+- Overall production of local beef is 5.5 million lbs, which represents 6.2% of the beef consumed in Hawaii

 *University of Hawaii at Manoa - CTAHR Cooperative Extension